 Eager to build on the skills I was developing in Kenya and to turn photography in to a career I successfully applied for a place at Falmouth University to study Marine and Natural History Photography.
-After three great years in Cornwall and graduating with a First Class Degree I am now back at Governor’s as their in house photographer early this year before working on my own projects in Ethiopia and Tanzania since then.
+After three great years in Cornwall and graduating with a First Class Degree I returned to Governor’s as their in house photographer early this year before working on my own projects in Ethiopia and Tanzania since then.

 For any more information about my images or future plans then please get in touch as I’d love to hear from you!